nmakel/solaredge_setapp/README.md

 Clone the project if you want to modify the protocol buffer messages.

-In order to use `compile.sh` to compile the protocol buffer `.proto` message definitions you will need `protoc`, which is provided, for example, by Ubuntu's package `protobuf-compiler`. *Re-compiling the messages is only necessary if you have made changes to them.*
+In order to use `compile-proto.sh` to (re)compile the protocol buffer `.proto` message definitions you will need `protoc`, which is provided, for example, by Ubuntu's package `protobuf-compiler`. *Re-compiling the messages is only necessary if you have made changes to them.*

 ## Usage